 GeoSolv offers Ground Improvement Solutions that treat a wider range of soils and offer distinct advantages over other historic ground-improvement systems such as deep dynamic compaction (dynamic compaction), stone columns (vibro replacement, vibro stone columns), vibro compaction (vibro flot).

-Contact us today to learn more about the advantages that GeoSolv’s Ground Improvement Systems can offer for your project, or to receive an obligation-free proposal for the use of an Innovative Foundation Solution.
+Contact us today to learn more about the advantages that GeoSolv’s Ground Improvement Systems can offer for your project or receive an obligation-free proposal for the use of an Innovative Foundation Solution.

 The Rapid Impact Compaction (RIC) system uses an excavator-mounted, 7.5-9 ton hydraulic weight that is repeatedly dropped on a 1.5 m tamper foot to densify sand soils up to 6-7 m deep.
 This process is an equivalent alternative to bulk excavation and engineered fill.

-Improve up to 6-7m depth for general treatment of sand, silty sand and fills for low-to-moderate bearing capacities.
+Improve up to 6-7m depth for the treatment of sand, silty sand, and fills for low-to-moderate bearing capacities.